PRELIMINARY

 ~19:00–ongoing Multiple (est. 5–8) Emotional breakdown injuries Bandaged, monitored Wall-punching, self-harm, fight injuries.
 Discovered during evening rounds.

-Kicked by Chen Jianfeng during the restraint.
+Kicked by Kenneth Chen during the restraint.
 A grown man having a psychotic break kicks hard.
-Li Tingting saw it happen.
+Tina Li saw it happen.
 I told her not to log it.
 She logged it anyway.
 Good nurse instinct.

 4. Psychological Assessment